 Attribute Name Explanation

-demoDataFile Specifies the file that contains data for the demo mode.
+demoDataFile Specifies the file that contains data for Demo mode.
 The installed value is:

-application.home/config/demo.txt
+application.home/config/aaa.properties

 Where:

-application.home is a Java system property
+application.home is a system property

-The NWSP start script derives the value for application.home from an expected (installed) directory structure.
+The SESM start script derives the value for application.home from an expected (installed) directory structure.
 To change the value of application.home, edit the start script.